How to Display a Cookie Audit Table on Your Website

 CookieYes also allows you to add cookies to your cookie audit table manually.

-Below are the steps to add a cookie audit table to your website:
+Below are the steps to add a cookie to the audit table:

-Step 1: From your CookieYes dashboard, go to Manage Cookies in the left panel > Select the cookie category in which you want to add a cookie audit table.
+Step 1: From your CookieYes dashboard, go to Cookie Manager in the left panel > Cookies > Select the cookie category in which you want to add a cookie audit table.

 Step 2: Click on the + Add New Cookie button.